shiibaryu/storm_control/README.md

 <img src="https://github.com/shiibaryu/storm_control/blob/master/pic/storm_struct-1.png" width=660px>

 Fig 1.
-The packet inspection flow: This module utilise the kernel api "netfilter " to check packets. <br>
+The packet inspection flow: This module utilize the kernel api "netfilter " to check packets. <br>

 When a packet come in the interface you specified, <br>
 this module use netfilter to check a packet type and mesure a traffic amount following the setting. <br>